CholGen/bacpage-resources/Writerside/topics/Creating-a-Project-Directory.md

 # Creating a Project Directory
 <card-summary >
-    Prepare for an analysis by creating a project directory to hold all the files for your analysis
+    Prepare for an analysis by creating a project directory to hold all the files for your analysis.
 </card-summary>

 The first step for setting up a **bacpage** analysis is creating a directory specifically for the sequencing data you are analyzing.
 This directory is where you will run analyzes and save outputs and is called your **project directory**.
 Importantly, while we recommend creating a project directory for each new sequencing run, you can run multiple analyses (for example, reference-based and *de novo* assembly) in that same directory.

 <procedure title="Important notes for following this tutorial" id="intro-table">
     <step>